Namibia: Independence

 Growing war weariness and the reduction of tensions between the superpowers compelled South Africa, Angola, and Cuba to accede to the Tripartite Accord, under pressure from both the Soviet Union and the United States.
 South Africa accepted Namibian independence in exchange for Cuban military withdrawal from the region and an Angolan commitment to cease all aid to PLAN.
 PLAN and South Africa adopted an informal ceasefire in August 1988, and a United Nations Transition Assistance Group (UNTAG) was formed to monitor the Namibian peace process and supervise the return of refugees.
-The ceasefire was broken after PLAN made a final incursion into the territory, possibly as a result of misunderstanding UNTAG's directives, in March 1989.
+The ceasefire ended after PLAN made a final incursion into the territory, possibly as a result of misunderstanding UNTAG's directives, in March 1989.
 A new ceasefire was later imposed with the condition that the insurgents were to be confined to their external bases in Angola until they could be disarmed and demobilised by UNTAG.

 By the end of the 11-month transition period, the last South African troops had been withdrawn from Namibia, all political prisoners granted amnesty, racially discriminatory legislation repealed, and 42,000 Namibian refugees returned to their homes.
 Just over 97% of eligible voters participated in the country's first parliamentary elections held under a universal franchise.
 The United Nations plan included oversight by foreign election observers in an effort to ensure a free and fair election.
 SWAPO won a plurality of seats in the Constituent Assembly with 57% of the popular vote.
 This gave the party 41 seats, but not a two-thirds majority, which would have enabled it to draft the constitution on its own.

 The Namibian Constitution was adopted in February 1990.
 It incorporated protection for human rights and compensation for state expropriations of private property and established an independent judiciary, legislature, and an executive presidency (the constituent assembly became the national assembly).
 The country officially became independent on 21 March 1990.
 Sam Nujoma was sworn in as the first President of Namibia at a ceremony attended by Nelson Mandela of South Africa (who had been released from prison the previous month) and representatives from 147 countries, including 20 heads of state.
 In 1994, shortly before the first multiracial elections in South Africa, that country ceded Walvis Bay to Namibia.